-Table 6: Motivation for joining the teaching profession
+Table 4.1: Motivation for joining the teaching profession

-Frequency percentage
+Reason for joining Frequency percent

-Last resort due to failure to gain admission to other courses 16 14.2
+Last resort due to failure to 16 14.2

+gain admission to other

+courses

-Personal interst for the teaching profession 66 58.4
+Personal interest for the 66 58.4

+teaching profession

 Forced by guardians/parents 27 23.8

 Non response 2 1.8

-total 113 100
+Total 113 100.0

-Table 6 indicates that 58.4% of the respondents joined the teaching profession because of the personal interest they had in teaching.
+Table 4.1 indicates that 58.4% of the respondents joined the teaching profession because of the personal interest they had in teaching.
 This is a form of intrinsic motivation as reported by Ryan & Deci (2000) that intrinsic motivation is derived from within the person or from the activity itself.
 A further 23.8% of the respondents joined the teaching profession as a result of their parents/guardians' instructions while 14.2% joined the teaching profession as a last resort due to failure to gain admission to other courses.
 This implies that these two categories of teachers had no intrinsic motivation and could only be motivated by externally administered rewards like pay, material possessions, prestige, and positive evaluations among others.
 It is expected therefore that their morale to perform was generally low.

 Secondly, the study investigated the nature of monetary and non monetary motivators that teachers got from the schools.
 Consequently, their morale to perform was also assessed depending on how they responded to school regulations and professional responsibility.

 Regarding the salary earned per month, the study findings revealed the following: